lindathadeus/lindathadeus.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-The author is a Mom, a NERDy partner, a Software Engineer, and a Tamil Christian Indian, driven by a strong desire for personal and professional growth.
+A Mom, a NERDy partner, a Software Engineer, and a Tamil Christian Indian, driven by a strong desire for personal and professional growth.
 With expertise in Linux driver and networking, she enjoys analyzing expressions and words.
 Naturally, she also examines the "MASTERS of WORDS - The Narcissists and friends."

-She is currently working in SuSE, as a software engineer, so she will post about Linux Kernel Development, Tools and usage guides
+She is currently working in SuSE, as a software engineer, so she will post about Linux Kernel Development, LLM Development, Tools and usage guides

 Inspired by her family, she aims to nurture grace in relationships, reduce toxic behaviors, and cultivate a positive mindset, much like her mother.